Loschmidt echo and scrambling of systematic errors in tomography -- a quantum signature of chaos: Introduction

-The central goal of quantum chaos is to inform us about the properties of quantum systems whose classical counterpart is chaotic.
+The central goal of quantum chaos is to inform us about the properties of a quantum system whose classical counterpart is chaotic.
 How does chaos manifest in the quantum world, and what notions of complexity might be suitable to quantify it?
-Quantum theory comes with another layer of complexity hitherto unknown in our classical description of reality, the Hilbert space, which is a big space~\cite{caves1996quantum}.
+The state vector of a system in quantum theory resides in Hilbert space, which is a big space~\cite{caves1996quantum}.
 Quantum theory permits the state of the system to be any vector in this space, even permitting a coherent superposition of possibilities considered mutually exclusive in the classical world.
-Therefore, while classically chaotic dynamics generate classical information in the form of classical trajectories, quantum chaotic dynamics generate quantum information in the form of pseudo-random vectors in the Hilbert space, which typically have a high entropy. {Vigorous thrust in the understanding of quantum many-body dynamical systems through dynamically generated entanglement ~\cite{miller1999signatures, bandyopadhyay2002testing, wang2004entanglement, trail2008entanglement, furuya1998quantum, lakshminarayan2001entangling, seshadri2018tripartite} and quantum correlations~\cite{madhok2015signatures,madhok2018quantum}, deeper studies in the ergodic hierarchy of quantum dynamical systems~\cite{gomez2014towards, bertini2019exact, aravinda2021dual, vikram2022dynamical} have been some recent milestones.
-Also, the out-of-time-ordered correlators (OTOCs) that attempt to capture operator growth and scrambling of quantum information have been very useful as a probe for chaos in quantum systems~\cite{maldacena2016bound, swingle2016measuring, hashimoto2017out, kukuljan2017weak, swingle2018unscrambling, wang2021quantum, sreeram2021out, varikuti2022out}.} These, coupled with the traditional approach to studies of level statistics~\cite{haake1991quantum} and Loschmidt echo~\cite{peres1984stability, peres1997quantum, Goussev2012loschmidt, gorin2006dynamics} and complemented by the ability to coherently control and manipulate many-body quantum systems in the laboratory~\cite{gong2001coherent, gong2005quantum, brif2010control, smith2013quantum, mirkin2021quantum}, have brought us to a fork in our path.
-On the one hand, this is a harbinger of the possibility of building quantum simulators, an important milestone in our quest for the holy grail - a many-body quantum computer.
+Therefore, while classically chaotic dynamics generates classical information in the form of complex classical trajectories, quantum chaotic dynamics generate quantum information in the form of pseudo-random vectors in the Hilbert space.
+These states typically have a high entropy which is calculated according to a fixed fiducial basis \cite{wootters1990random, bengtsson2017geometry}. {Vigorous thrust in the understanding of quantum many-body dynamical systems through dynamically generated entanglement ~\cite{miller1999signatures, bandyopadhyay2002testing, wang2004entanglement, trail2008entanglement, furuya1998quantum, lakshminarayan2001entangling, seshadri2018tripartite} and quantum correlations~\cite{madhok2015signatures,madhok2018quantum}, deeper studies in the ergodic hierarchy of quantum dynamical systems~\cite{gomez2014towards, bertini2019exact, aravinda2021dual, vikram2022dynamical} have marked important advances in the field.
+These, coupled with the traditional approach to studies of level statistics~\cite{haake1991quantum} and Loschmidt echo (LE)~\cite{peres1984stability, peres1997quantum, Goussev2012loschmidt, gorin2006dynamics} and complemented by the ability to coherently control and manipulate many-body quantum systems in the laboratory~\cite{gong2001coherent, gong2005quantum, brif2010control, smith2013quantum, mirkin2021quantum}, have brought us to a fork in our path.
+On the one hand, this is a harbinger of the possibility of building quantum simulators, an important milestone in our quest for the holy grail- a many-body quantum computer.
 On the other hand, the same properties that make quantum systems generate complexity will make them sensitive to errors that naturally occur in implementing many-body Hamiltonians.